alemart/surgescript/docs/reference/string.md

 String
 ======

 Routines for strings.
 The String object is not supposed to be used directly.
-The functions below are available for primitive values that are strings.
+The functions below are available for primitive values of the string type.

 Example: